benmdavis/packetMonitor/README.md

 Build Instructions:
-- gcc packetCatch.c -lpcap -o packetCatch
+- make cli: Compiles the CLI version.
+- make gui: Compiles the GUI version

 Run Instructions:
 - Must run as sudo to allow monitoring on network device.
+- Currently only the CLI version is working.
 - sudo ./packetCatch